Esperanto at Stanford University

 As language users, to discuss anything, humans use words.
 Almost all the words we use are:

-what kind of word: this is what grammarians call them:
+What kind of word: This is what grammarians call them:

-thing - like bird, Fred, beauty
+thing - examples: bird, Fred, beauty

 noun